minisource/notifier/README.md

-# notifire
+# notifier

-Notifire is a notification service that supports sending notifications via SMS, email, and push notifications.
+notifier is a notification service that supports sending notifications via SMS, email, and push notifications.

 ## Getting Started